South Africa crash out of T20 World Cup with shock Netherlands defeat

 “It would be emotional now if I thought about all of that.
 Whatever happens, I carry myself with dignity through all the good and bad times.
 If I were to leave, I would leave with my pride in tact.”

-The Netherlands amassed 158 for four after being asked to bat first, with Tom Cooper’s quickfire 35 off 19 balls followed by Colin Ackermann’s unbeaten 41 off 26 deliveries.
+The Netherlands amassed 158-4 after being asked to bat first, with Tom Cooper’s quickfire 35 off 19 balls followed by Colin Ackermann’s unbeaten 41 off 26 deliveries.

-While all of South Africa’s top-six reached double figures, Rilee Rossouw top-scored with just 25 off 19 balls and they reached 145 for eight to bring their campaign to an abrupt halt.
+While all of South Africa’s top-six reached double figures, Rilee Rossouw top-scored with just 25 off 19 balls and they reached 145-8 to bring their campaign to an abrupt halt.

 South Africa have in the past had to contend with accusations of ‘choking’ at previous World Cups and Bavuma admitted it is a label that will stick after this latest setback.